mbrookeswebdev/quiz/README.md

 Purpose: to practice creating single file components using Vue.js.

 Deployed for demonstration purposes on DigitalOcean through Cloudways.
+If you would like to see it live, please send me a message.

-## Project setup
+### Project setup
 ```
 npm install
 ```